Rory rides again

 He gets on the trail of the evil Givens and travels south, south, ever south.
 He finds the renegade in a saloon owned by a Mr. Bo Slauter (Morris Ankrum), called, in a rather macabre way, The Slaughterhouse, but there is a fight and Givens escapes again.
 Our hero meets up with a traveling show and, despite a semi-derringer, forces the top-hatted and curly-mustached owner (Fortunio Bonanova, 5 Westerns, all B) to take him in the wagon, which is already occupied by the glam Mona (Beverly Garland, who was in a lot of B and TV Westerns from 1950 on).
 Naturally it’s soon lerve between Rory and Beverly.

-The best character is the outlaw Hook, who has a hook instead of one hand.
-He is played by Russell Johnson, the professor from Gilligan’s Island who had a good sideline in B and TV Western badmen.
+The best character is the outlaw Hook, who, astonishingly, has a hook instead of one hand.
+He is played by Russell Johnson, the professor from Gilligan’s Island who had a good second job in B and TV Western badmen.